TeejMcSteez/goUp/README.md

 ## Example services.yml

+The database path is specified at `db_path`

+`backoff` signifies the wait period in between triggers being fired options can be `<int><s/m/h>` (Ex: 15s)

-Services give url, api_url (if any), and api_key (if any) to the program.
+Services give name, url, api_url (if any), and api_key (if any) to the program.

-Nothing but the name and url are required for the program to work.
+No keys or api urls are required just the database path, service name, and service url

 Triggers contain information for firing different messages:
   - mqtt